Meadville Items

 H. E. Ellsworth was also involved with a company known as the World View Company.
 We’ve seen many views of houses that were nicely framed and the mattings say; WORLD VIEW CO., MARKET ST., MEADVILLE, PA.
 The image to the right, shows a fine example.
 The image below this text, shows both the front and back of a photograph promoting the World View Co.
 It says: World View Co., H. E. Ellsworth, Manager, 375 Arch Street, Meadville, Penna.
 TELEPHONE 178-6 – Flashlight pictures made to order.
 Duplicates can be had at any time.
 The 1901 City Directory lists Ellsworth’s Photography Studio was at 887 Market Street.
 The earlier, 1897-8 City Directory lists Edgar H. Ellsworth, photographer at 375 Arch Street (which is the World View Company address on the promotional card).
 It looks like he either started out as the World View Company, or the manager of the World View Company, and then dropped it (or quit), and then used his own name, H. E. Ellsworth for the rest of his long, successful career.

-This image shows both the front and back views of a World View Co.
-(Arch St.) promotion card.
+This image shows the front of one picture and the back of another.
+They both have the World View Co.
+(Arch St.) promotion on their backs.
 H. E. Ellsworth, Manager.

-Fronts and backs of two Meadville, Pa. post cards.
+Front and back of another Ellsworth post card.
 See text below.

-The image above, shows both the fronts and backs of two post cards.
-The upper card with the sled, is another H. E. Ellsworth Photographer, Meadville, Pa. post card.
+The combined image above, shows both the front and back of an Ellsworth post card.
 Written on the back it says: Jan.
 1, 1915 – John Fox 84 yrs. old – Andrew Miller 94 yrs. old – E. Poole 80 yrs. old.
 All three names are listed in the 1915 Meadville, Pa.
 City directory.
-The back of the bottom post card says: JOHN FOX ALLEGHENY COLLEGE, MEADVILLE, PA.
-Both of these post cards have identically styled backs (as do all the Ellsworth post cards) and lead me to believe that Ellsworth probably also produced the second card.
-(Every post card listed on this website has the two-word POST CARD printed on the back side.
-Since these are vintage cards, I use the vintage designation post card, instead of the modern terminology postcard.)

 Here are two photographs from W. F. Stuart, 219 Chestnut St., Meadville, Pa.